ZIO

 The Markdown ADR (MADR) Template Explained and Distilled

-Version 3.0 of MADR introduced additional, optional metadata and a “Validation” section.
-The two sections recording positive and negative “Consequences” were merged to ease copy-paste from the options part.
+Version 4.0 renamed some template elements and introduced a minimal variant (without optional elements).
+Version 3.0 had introduced additional, optional metadata and an optional “Confirmation” section; the sections recording positive and negative “Consequences” were merged to ease copy-paste from the options part.

 “An Architectural Decision (AD) is a justified software design choice addressing a functional or non-functional requirement that is architecturally significant.”